gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 sd_fixed$BLs <- sd_fixed$Body_Location
 sd_fixed$BLs <- with(sd_fixed, reorder(Body_Location, Rating, mean))
 sd_fixedR <- subset(sd_fixed,!xor(BLs=="Forearm",BLs=="Forearm1"))
-sd_fixedR$BLs <-factor(sd_fixedR$BLs)
+sd_fixedR$BLs <- factor(sd_fixedR$BLs)
 ```

-3.7.
+3.2.1.
 Graphically explore the differences in the pain ratings across the different Body_Location levels using boxplots and pirate-plots.
-How are boxplots misleading for representing these data?
-Hint: look for discreteness in the responses.
+How are boxplots misleading for representing these data? **Hint**: look for discreteness in the responses.

-3.8.
+3.2.2.
 Is the design balanced?

-3.9.
+3.2.3.
 How does taking 3 measurements that are of interest each day lead to a violation of the independence assumption here?

-3.10.
+3.2.4.
 Complete all 6+ steps of the hypothesis test using the parametric $F$-test,
 reporting the ANOVA table and the distribution of the test statistic under the null.
 For the scope of inference use the information that the sting locations were randomly assigned but only one person (the researcher) participated in the study.

-3.11.
+3.2.5.
 Generate the permutation distribution and find the p-value.
 Compare the parametric
 p-value to the permutation test results.

-3.12.
+3.2.6.
 Often we might consider Tukey's pairwise comparisons given the initial result here.
 How many levels are there in Body_Location?
 How many pairs would be compared if we tried Tukey's -- calculate using the ``choose`` function.